Hairer-Quastel universality in non-stationarity via energy solution theory: Introduction

-\end{definition} Let us now explain Definition \ref{definition:intro1}, beginning with the $\mathbf{h}^{N,1}$ equation.
+Existence and uniqueness of such mild solutions to \eqref{eq:UVKPZ2} will be guaranteed under our assumptions on $\mathbf{F}$, as long as $\mathbf{h}^{N,2}(0,\cdot)\in\mathscr{C}^{1}(\mathbb{T})$; see Lemma \ref{lemma:pde1}.} \end{remark} Let us now explain Definition \ref{definition:intro1}, beginning with the $\mathbf{h}^{N,1}$ equation.
 Let us specialize to \eqref{eq:UVKPZ1} for $\mathbf{F}(\x)=\x^2$.
-In this case, in \cite{GJara, GP} it is shown that \eqref{eq:UVKPZ1} with this quadratic nonlinearity $\mathbf{F}$ is an appropriate regularization of the continuum KPZ equation \eqref{eq:KPZ} that agrees with the Cole-Hopf solution of \cite{BG} and regularity structures solution of \cite{Hai13}, \emph{if} the initial data to \eqref{eq:UVKPZ1} is a Brownian bridge on the torus $\mathbb{T}$ or is random initial data whose law as a probability measure on $\mathscr{C}(\mathbb{T})$ has relative entropy that is uniformly bounded with respect to Brownian bridge measure.
+In this case, in \cite{GJara, GP} it is shown that \eqref{eq:UVKPZ1} with this quadratic nonlinearity $\mathbf{F}$ is an appropriate regularization of the continuum KPZ equation \eqref{eq:KPZ} that agrees with the Cole-Hopf solution of \cite{BG} and regularity structures solution of \cite{Hai13}, \emph{if} the initial data to \eqref{eq:UVKPZ1} is a Brownian bridge on $\mathbb{T}$ {(that is independent of the space-time white noise $\xi$)} or {a} random initial data whose law as a probability measure on $\mathscr{C}(\mathbb{T})$ has relative entropy that is uniformly bounded with respect to Brownian bridge measure.
 Actually, as noted in \cite{FQ} the choice of $\Pi_{N}$ regularization is not so important, and we can actually use a much smoother cutoff (for example convolution by a time-1 heat kernel with Fourier cutoff at level $N$) for which the results of \cite{GJara, GP} still hold.